When to consult with a birth injury attorney about your baby’s jaundice

 To better understand potentially dangerous birth injuries such as neonatal jaundice, it’s helpful for parents of newborns to learn about bilirubin.

 Jaundice is an excess of bilirubin in an infant’s bloodstream.
-A properly trained medical team should know what to do to treat the baby for jaundice and should instruct parents accordingly.
+A properly trained medical team should know what to do to treat a baby for jaundice and should instruct parents accordingly.
 In a postpartum care unit, an infant should be checked for signs of jaundice approximately every 8 to 12 hours.
-Parents should continue to monitor their baby’s condition upon returning home because jaundice can occur days later.

 What are the signs of jaundice in babies?